krisfragata/krisfragata/README.md

 - 👋 Hi, I’m @krisfragata
-- 👀 I’m interested in **building interactive web and mobile applications that help inspire creativity and productivity.**
+- 👀 I’m interested in **building, scalable and accessible web and mobile applications.**
 - 🌱 I’m skilled in **React, Redux-Toolkit, Svelte/Svelte-kit, NoSQL, and Node.js** and sharpening my skills in **Next.js, GraphQL** and **SQL**
-- 💞️ I’m looking to collaborate on **web development projects**
+- 💞️ I’m looking to collaborate on **web and mobile development projects**
 - 📫 How to reach me @kristinnefragata@outlook.com

 <!---